-Balanitis is an inflammation of the glans, or the head of the penis, due to infection or another cause.
-Balanitis can be uncomfortable and sometimes painful, but it is usually not serious.
-It can be relieved with topical medication.
+Balanitis is an inflammation of the head of the penis or clitoris due to infection or another cause.
+Balanitis can be uncomfortable and sometimes painful, but is usually not serious.

 Balanitis itself is not contagious.
 However, a person can pass on the underlying infection that caused it.
 Here are some facts about balanitis:

 - The condition typically occurs on uncircumcised penises.

 - Treatment usually involves addressing the underlying cause to help prevent future episodes.

 - Balanitis is not a sexually transmitted infection (STI).

 Females can also have balanitis, as the term is used to describe inflammation of the clitoris.
 However, this article will focus on balanitis of the glans of the penis.